rustwasm/wasm-bindgen/guide/src/contributing/index.md

 ## Code Formatting

-Although formatting rules are not mandatory, it is encouraged to run `cargo run` (`rustfmt`) with its default rules within a PR to maintain a more organized code base.
+Although formatting rules are not mandatory, it is encouraged to run `cargo fmt` (`rustfmt`) with its default rules within a PR to maintain a more organized code base.
 If necessary, a PR with a single commit that formats the entire project is also welcome.